gtembry/301-daily-journal/LJ-code-301.md

 #### Learning journal Code 301 - day 4

 Today we had a fun codewars assignment.
 Simple validation of a username with REGEX.
 The solution /^[a-z-09]{4,16}$/g. inside the [] limits the username to alphanumerics and an underscore, and inside {} limits the username between 4 and 16 characters. the ^ starts whereas the $ ends.
 With Regex, I was able to complete this task.
 Thanks REGEX!

+##### Learning journal Code 301 - day 5

+Today I learned how convert a name into initials using the .split method.
+I created two variables that takes the first letter of each name.
+One var targeting the first name and the other variable targeting the last name.
+They target the indices and return the string as the initials of the persons name.
+Hope this makes sense.